 Introductory exploration and analysis of selected topics with a specific theme indicated by course title listed in college course schedule.
 This course may be taken four times for credit as long as different topics are selected.
 (1 to 3 lecture hours)

 Advanced Legal Research and Writing

-Advanced techniques and skills in legal research and legal
+in legal research and legal